Cognitive function in autism:

 Cognitive function in autism depends on methylation:

 Methylation is essential to support executive functioning in the brain.
-Methyl B12 injections have been shown to support focus, attention, working memory and starting and finishing tasks because it helps to product serotonin, dopamine and GABA.
+Methyl B12 injections improve focus, attention, working memory and starting and finishing tasks because it helps to product serotonin, dopamine and GABA.
 Methylation is also required to produce components of the cell membrane including carnitine and phosphatidylcholine.
 Impaired methylation will impact a child’s ability to perform cognitively but is not a direct marker of capabilities.

 Biomedical treatment results in dramatic changes in cognitive performance, providing much needed fuel (made in the mitochondria) to support motor planning and methylation support that enhances executive functioning.